Faith

 Faith at Marian University Preparatory School

-Marian University Preparatory School is a faith-based school sponsored by Marian University, a Catholic institution.
-Marian University Preparatory School welcomes students of all faiths who seek an educational experience framed within the context of our Franciscan values of individual dignity, peace and justice, reconciliation, and responsible stewardship.
+Marian University Preparatory School (MU Prep) is an independent Catholic school operating under the Archdiocese of Indianapolis and sponsored by Marian University, a Catholic institution.
+MU Prep welcomes students of all faiths who seek an educational experience framed within the context of our Franciscan values: dignity of the individual, peace and justice, reconciliation, and responsible stewardship.

-- Our community learns as they live and is motivated by growth, discovery, dignity, and understanding.
+• Our community learns as they live and is motivated by growth, discovery, dignity, and understanding; and

 Faith Curriculum